pablo-abc/svelte-focus-on/README.md

 ## Why

 I mostly made this package because I found myself using a similar action in different sites.
-You can most likely do your own action using similar packages.
+There's not much going on in the source code, but feel free to use it if it fits your needs and/or open an issue if you feel something's missing.

 ## Dependencies